NiSc91/NiSc91.github.io/_posts/2022-01-31-Four-Steps-Ahead.md

 Another thing that can help with reducing mental chatter is exercise, which is why I've implemented a 20 minute routine before I sleep to tire myself out.
 Yoga stretches, weight-lifting, or general agility exercises seem to work to remind me that I have a body that needs things, and sometimes it needs sleep.
 Again, 'duh', you say, and now go sit in the corner and be quiet while I finnish this post.

-## realize that you have to make plans, and they are going to change
+## Realize that you're going to make plans, and they are going to change

 When I first applied for my PHD, I had to make a project proposal and a rough plan for each semester, detailing key goals and milestones on my project, courses I wanted to teach/take, and where I wanted to go for the compulsory guest research stay.
 Regardless of what kind of program you are taking, I'll venture to say that planning is going to come in at some very early point in the process.